sjxliu/milestone1/readMe.md

 - used getComputedStyle & getPropertyValue for first time, still not completely sure how to impliment them because it is not working... for now

 11/10/21 [Working]:
 Aiming to get space bar functional and to use it to get character to jump.
 I wasn't able to get the spacebar to  work but managed to assign another key to work for the jump function with keydown.
 Added a score board but unsure if putting it under section in HTML was a good idea.
-Character does not die
+Character does not die nor does score board show...